Instant film: Additive color film

 Additive film (such as Polavision and Polachrome slide film) uses a color mask of microscopically thin transparent red, green, and blue lines (3000 lines per inch) and a black and white emulsion layer to reproduce color images in transparency film.
 The resulting dye developers (unexposed emulsion) block the colors not needed and project the color or combination of colors which form in the resulting image.
-Since the lines are so close to each other, the human eye easily blended the primary colors together to form the correct color, much like an LCD display or television.
+Since the lines are so close to each other, the human eye easily blended the primary colors together to form the correct color, much like an LCD or television.
 For instance, a photo of a yellow flower would expose the emulsion beneath the red and green masks and not the blue mask.
 The developing process removed the exposed emulsion (under the red and green masks) and diffused the unexposed dye developer (under the blue mask) to its receiving layer, blocking light from coming through.
 This resulted in the projected light shining through the red and green masks but not the blue mask, creating the color yellow.
 Because of the film density, film speeds were necessarily slow.
 High precision was required for the production of this film.